-Execute the primary functions of the Office of Student Services related to the tasks associated with admissions and office management, providing full service recruitment and admissions services to prospective applicants and students to the School of Public.
+The Admissions and Office Manager executes the primary functions of the Office of Student Services related to the tasks associated with admissions, enrollment and office management, providing full-service recruitment and admissions services to prospective applicants and students to the School of Public.

 - ADMISSIONS: As delegated by the senior director, market the program including the overall development and promotion of the School of Public Policy's image through targeted strategies including: recruitment events, presentations to faculty and students at targeted institutions, and regular relationship-building with those who influence prospective student decisions (i.e., professors, policy leaders).
 Create recruiting calendar for domestic and international graduate fairs and other recruitment events; set up school visits and campus tours for interested candidates; responsibilities also include recruiting students to SPP's growing presence in Washington, DC and any other academic and professional programs created at the School of public Policy.
 Position should be seen as part of the school's overall promotion strategy, building program awareness among travel to local and national markets in support of student recruitment.
 The recruitment strategic plan should build to and maintain an enrollment of 110-130 students (total of two class cohorts).
 Manage the application and admissions process, create and maintain student application files; set up admission file reviews with faculty and senior director; maintain applicant checklist of admissions requirements and pending files for applicants; maintain high-touch services to prospective students and applicants.
 Prepare recruitment and admissions reports for the senior director and director of recruitment and perform other recruitment and admissions duties as assigned and needed.